GJB2/GJB6 (Connexin 26,30) Gene Analysis

 Comments:

-Please print, complete and submit the Hearing Loss Testing Requisition Form from the Molecular Otolaryngology & Renal Research Laboratory, to Specimen Control/Mailouts with the specimen and the Epic Requisition.
+Please print, complete and submit the Hearing Loss Testing Requisition Form from the Molecular Otolaryngology & Renal Research Laboratories, to Specimen Control/Mailouts with the specimen and the Epic Requisition.

 Methodology: